Troy H. Middleton: College at Mississippi A&M

 Middleton was involved in numerous activities during his college days, and took leadership roles in most of them.
-He was the vice president of A&M's Collegian Club, and president of the school's Gun Club, being photographed on one occasion with his beloved shot gun, which he was allowed to keep in his dormitory room and use for hunting on weekends when campus activities did not fill his schedule.
-He was the president of his junior class and during his senior year was the commandant of the select Mississippi Sabre Company, which was a club restricted to seniors of good social, academic and military standing.
-Among his favorite activities were baseball and football, and he played both sports throughout college.
-Early in his tenure, however, he had to give up a season of baseball when he failed a chemistry course, and spent his afternoons back in the classroom and laboratory instead of on the athletic fields.
-Whether playing or spectating, the baseball and football games gave the students a chance to leave campus, and they took the train to play various teams around the state or region.
-Games were played wherever a suitable field could be found, but football games against the University of Mississippi were always played in Jackson.
+He was the vice president of A&M's Collegian Club, and president of the school's Gun Club, being photographed on one occasion with his beloved shotgun, which he was allowed to keep in his dormitory room and use for hunting on weekends.
+He was the president of his junior class and during his senior year was the commandant of the select Mississippi Sabre Company, which was restricted to seniors of good social, academic and military standing.
+Among his favorite activities were baseball and football, and he played both sports throughout college, although he had to give up a season of baseball when he failed a chemistry course.
+Whether playing or spectating, the baseball and football games gave the students a chance to leave campus, and they took the train to play teams around the state.

 Middleton graduated with a bachelor's degree in the spring of 1909, and was hoping to get an appointment to the United States Military Academy at West Point.
 No such opportunity presented itself, however, and at the age of 19 he was too young to take the examination for an army commission.
-Taking the advice of an army officer back at A&M, he decided to enlist in the United States Army.
+Taking the advice of an army officer at A&M, he decided to enlist in the United States Army.

 Early service in the U.S. Army

 Enlisted service

 On 3 March 1910 Troy Middleton enlisted into the 29th Infantry Regiment at Fort Porter in Buffalo, New York.
 He was put to work as a company clerk, and as a private earned $15 a month, which was paid in gold until it became scarce, and was then paid in silver.
-Private Middleton tired of this desk work quickly and asked to become a soldier.
-While this did not happen at Fort Porter, his talents as a football player became known, and he was pressed into duty as the quarterback of the local team, which played civilian teams in the Buffalo area as well as other army teams such as the one at Fort Niagara near Niagara Falls.
+Middleton tired of this desk work quickly and asked to become a soldier.
+While this did not happen at Fort Porter, his talents as a football player became known, and he was pressed into duty as the quarterback of the local team, which played civilian teams in the Buffalo area as well as other army teams.
 For the next several years Middleton would play a lot of football, a sport that was strongly endorsed by the army.
 After getting a commission, an officer is never returned to the same unit from which he served as an enlisted member, but Middleton became the exception because of his talents as a quarterback.
-Middleton felt that football provided him with the finest training he received while in the army, and he said he never met a good football player who wasn't also a good soldier.
+Middleton felt that football provided him with the finest training he received while in the army, and he said he never met a good football player who was not also a good soldier.